u-blox/c030-dev/README.md

 # Low Power Modes

-The ability to enter and leave low power mdoes can be influenced by the debug chip on the mbed board.
-It may not be possible to run test of low power mode using `mbed test` as usual as the process of downloading to the board causes the debug chip to put the target MCU into the wrong state.
+The ability to enter and leave low power modes can be influenced by the debug chip on the mbed board.
+It may not be possible to run test of low power mode using `mbed test` as usual, as the process of downloading to the board causes the debug chip to put the target MCU into the wrong state.
 A way around this is to download the build, power off the board entirely, power it up again and then run the tests without the download step, using:

 `mbedhtrun --skip-flashing -p COMx:9600`